Calendar icon December 1, 2023

 • Is this the best investment of my time?
 Will it be later?

 The traditional security deposit is the OG of rental insurance, a reliable one-time payment typically equal to one month's rent.
-It works like a financial handshake between resident and property manager/owner, acting as a safety net for unpaid rent or damages beyond normal wear and tear.
+It works like a financial handshake between the resident and property manager/owner, acting as a safety net for unpaid rent or damages beyond normal wear and tear.
 While it carries no monthly cost for residents and offers full refunds for responsible renters, it also doesn't offer revenue sharing for investors or the flexibility of newer alternatives.

 Here's what to expect from a traditional security deposit product, and the baseline we'll be comparing alternatives to: